vassago16/VeinBreaker/open-api-gm/game-data/monsters/SCHEMA.md

 # VeinBreaker Monster (Enemy) Data Schema

-This documents what the *runtime* currently supports for enemies loaded from `game-data/bestiary.json` and `game-data/monsters/bestiary.json`.
+This documents what the *runtime* currently supports for enemies loaded from `game-data/monsters/bestiary.json`.

 ## Top-level file shape